aureliusm/kinnovis-api/README.md

 ## Static analysis and code style

 Larastan - wrapper around PHPStan - is used for static analysis and Laravel Pint is used for code style fixes.

+## Tests

+There are appropriate feature and unit tests implemented to make sure the api is working as expected.

 ## Github actions